By Paul O’Donovan, Director, US Model Governance, BMO Financial

 After completing my MBA in 2016, I took a role at BMO focused on Model Governance.
 While the role began with a focus on the Bank’s US program, it quickly evolved into more Enterprise responsibilities.
 When the use of AI and Machine Learning became more prevalent, there was a need within the MRM team to address some of the governance related aspects that come along with that.
 Part of my MBA was focused on Big Data solutions and the systems and architecture to support it, so it became a natural focus for me within my current role.
 While this work is ongoing, I am also focused on MRM Reporting, Oversight, and seeking out process efficiencies to improve the overall effectiveness of MRM practices while continuing to meet regulatory expectations.

-What, for you, are the benefits of attending a conference like the Model Risk Management USA and what can attendees expect to learn from your session?
+What, for you, are the benefits of attending a conference like the Model Risk Management USA and what have attendees learnt from your session?

 MRM USA is an excellent opportunity to network with industry peers and hear practical and actionable insights that you can take into your own work.
 The breadth of topics covers a wide range of practices in MRM and, given the current regulatory and economic environment, will help think about MRM in the context of balancing risk management with building leaner and more efficient modelling functions.
 There have been a lot of advancements in MRM practices since the publication of SR 11-7, and the continued emergence of more advanced modelling capabilities brings more opportunities, but also more challenges for MRM.

-With the expanding use of AI and Machine Learning, I will offer my thoughts on some of the key decisions modelling teams need to make in trying to optimize the risk and return paradigm in this evolving area.
-I’ll share some insights on what makes validation more challenging in the context of AI and ML, and what some of the practical implications are for maintaining a strong MRM function.
-My hope is that people will take some practical tips from my presentation and start to think about the strategic risk/return trade off in the context of AI/ML, and not just focus on the MRM aspects.
+With the expanding use of AI and Machine Learning, I offered my thoughts on some of the key decisions modelling teams need to make in trying to optimize the risk and return paradigm in this evolving area.
+I shared some insights on what makes validation more challenging in the context of AI and ML, and what some of the practical implications are for maintaining a strong MRM function.
+My hope is that people took some practical tips from my presentation and started to think about the strategic risk/return trade off in the context of AI/ML, and not just focus on the MRM aspects.